Welcome to Japan Healthcare Info!

 Supporting your healthy life in Japan

-A new member story is updated for this month.
+A new member story is updated!

 We occasionally receive requests for a list of all hospitals with English-speaking doctors on staff.
 Even though it might seem easier on the surface, there are actually a number of reasons by JHI chooses not to publish such a list: